veksh/ovfconf/README.md

 elsewhere) under VMWare ESXi 5.5 hypervisor.
 Changes to adapt it to other platforms will be minimal, and there is a special "test" mode to check effects on copy of "/etc" (see source and "test" directory).

+It is safe to run this script at every startup: if environment is not changed (or not available for some reason) no changes are performed.

 # Installation